TLMichael/Elegant-Expression/README.md

    - Here we have omitted the dependence on the input variable $\textbf{x}$ to keep the notation uncluttered.

    > Pattern Recognition and Machine Learning.
 Page 156 & Page 165.

+8. In this work, we are able to answer both of these questions **affirmatively**, by proposing and analyzing ...

+   > Communication-Efficient Asynchronous Stochastic Frank-Wolfe over Nuclear-norm Balls, arXiv preprint.

+9.